 The By-Laws of Marxist-Humanist Initiative were amended at our Annual Conference in October of 2010 in order to make explicit that we welcome Members and Supporters from around the world.
 The version published below reflects those amendments, as well as corrections for spelling, punctuation, and the like.
 Please click here to view the original 2009 By-Laws.
-Our By-Laws were again amended at a Special Conference held on April 6, 2011.
+Please click here to view our By-Laws as amended at a Special Conference held on April 6, 2011, which were again amended at our Annual Conferences on December 2, 2018 and December 6, 2020.
 Click here to view our current By-Laws.

 By-Laws of Marxist-Humanist Initiative

 “The Absolute Method works out a correct Notion (Concept) from the very start, even ‘just’ the immediate or ‘just’ organization, seeing everything in that conceptual fabric.
 The point is that each-both the concrete and the universal; both the organizational and the philosophic-theoretical-move.
 There is one dialectic for the objective and the subjective.”

 – Raya Dunayevskaya, “Not by Practice Alone,” The Power of Negativity, p.
 283.

 1. The Marxist-Humanist Initiative seeks to rebuild, and to be a bridge toward, a future organization that is capable of promoting, developing, and concretizing the bodies of ideas of Karl Marx and of Raya Dunayevskaya’s Marxist-Humanism.
 The tasks, structure, and positions of this future organization will be based on the report given by Committee 3 to the conference of the Marxist-Humanist Committee (since dissolved) in Chicago in July 2008.

 2. The membership is the highest body of the Marxist-Humanist Initiative.

 3. All members of the organization have the right to communicate with all other members, and the organization will provide the contact information necessary for such communication to take place.